smartdev0701/fullstack-data-fetcher/src/pages/instructions.md

 - Recommended approach is use to passport, but you are welcome to choose any implementation
 - There is an existing table/model for a user
-- You do not need to worry about creating a secure login
+- Encrypting a password is not a requirement of this ticket
 - The new endpoints should be implemented as RESTful endpoints in the express API